for Veterans and the Public

 If you are taking a supplement, here are some things to remember:

-- Always take vitamin pills on a full stomach.
-Take them regularly.
+- Do not take vitamin pills on an empty stomach.

 - Some vitamins and minerals, if taken in high doses, can be harmful.
-Talk with your VA health care provider before taking high doses of any supplement.
+Talk with your VA provider before taking high doses of any supplement.

-- Some minerals (like calcium, magnesium, and iron) may interfere with certain HIV medicines -- talk with your health care provider about whether or when to take these minerals.
+- Some minerals (like calcium, magnesium, and iron) may interfere with certain HIV medicines -- talk with your provider about whether or when to take these minerals.